selogangsal/selogangsal.github.io/source/_posts/2016-02-21-comppresing-file-di-linux.markdown

 comments: true
 categories: [Linux, Tutorial]
 ---
 <p>Both Linux and UNIX include various commands for Compressing and decompresses (read as expand compressed file).
 To compress files you can use gzip, bzip2 and zip commands.
-To expand compressed file (decompresses) you can use and gzip -d,  bunzip2 (bzip2 -d), unzip commands. </p>
+To expand compressed file (decompresses) you can use and gzip -d,  bunzip2 (bzip2 -d), unzip commands. </p><!-- more -->
 <h3>Compressing files</h3>
 &nbsp;
 <table border="1" cellpadding="0" cellspacing="0" style="border-collapse: collapse" bordercolor="#60834A" width="100%" >